PratikNPawar/pratiknpawar.github.io/README.md

+# Summary

+Detail-oriented Data Analyst with 5+ years of experience turning complex data into actionable insights that drive business decisions.
+Skilled in SQL, Python, and BI tools like Power BI and Tableau to optimize reporting and automate workflows.
+Experienced in cloud-based data solutions, Data governance, and Data visualization to improve efficiency and foster a data-driven culture.
+With a strong background in Construction and Finance and Marketing, I’m ready to apply my expertise to new industries and deliver impactful results.

 # Work Experiance
 - **Data Analyst – Project Controls**, Macan Deve Engineers, DPC, New York, USA, March 2022 – April 2024
 - **Data Analyst**, Vetro Technologies, Inc., New York, USA, September 2021 – February 2022